AdamBoley/Exam-Scores-Analysis/README.md

 #### Hypothesis 8

 I hypothesized that a student's ethnicity has an effect on their parent's educational level, or put more simply, that students of certain ethnicities have parents who are better educated.
 This is true, and not just slightly true.
-Students of ethnicity groups A and B have parents who are noticably better educated, whereas students of ethnicity groups D and E are noticably less well educated.
+Students of ethnicity groups A and B have parents who are noticably better educated, whereas students of ethnicity groups D and E have parents who are noticably less well educated.

 #### Hypothesis 9